 Is it possible to use Kinsta APM and New Relic at the same time?

 We do not recommend using both Kinsta APM and New Relic for monitoring at the same time.
 However, it’s okay to switch between Kinsta APM and New Relic as long as both tools are not active at the same time.

 Is Kinsta APM compatible with other CMS platforms and frameworks?

 At this time, Kinsta APM is only fully compatible with WordPress.

 What If I See Some Unexpected Behavior on My Site After I Enable Kinsta APM?

-For this reason when you enable the feature, always double-check that your site works fine, and if you see anything unintended behavior, disable the feature and make sure to let us know so that we can investigate and work out the issue.
+For this reason, when you enable the feature, always double-check that your site works fine.
+If you see any unintended behavior, disable the feature and let us know so that we can investigate and work out the issue.